240304-Hexaware/Notes/Project/readme.md

 # Mongo-Spring-Angular-MSA Project
-We will be building a fixed-file parser and storage application.
+We will be building a fixed-length file parser and storage application.
 This application will allow users to upload a fixed-file as well as a file specification.
 The app will then parse records from the file based on the specification, and store these records in a NoSQL database.

 The purpose of this project is for practicing the technology you learn in training.
 Each of you will have your own project which will go through 4 phases during training:
  1. Database & Server